trans-travel/trans-travel/us/al.md

    including public universities and university-run programs, such as medical organizations that are part of public universities.
-They are also may be required to use facilities associated with sex assigned at birth in state government facilities, should the governor sign SB79 (Gov has not as of Feb.
-20, 2025).
+They are also may be required to use facilities associated with sex assigned at birth in state government facilities.
  * Public accommodation access is not protected for trans people in Alabama.
  * Alabama has wide-reaching religious freedom laws that allow denial of some services on the basis of gender identity.